opensafely/documentation/docs/ehrql-new-tutorial.md

 * `Dataset` as provided by the query language, to create a dataset
 * the `patients` table, which is one of several data tables that ehrQL gives access to

+!!! todo

+    Consider using snippets or code annotations instead of copy-pasting lines.

+#### Name values with Python's assignment operator, `=`

+!!! todo

+    Consider an explanation.

+#### Accessing attributes of values with the dot operator, `.`

+!!! todo

+    Consider an explanation.

 #### Creating a `Dataset`